-As summarized in its June 2019 Investor Presentation (available on its website), Ecopetrol expects to invest up to US \$0.5 billion and participate in more than 20 wells in the pilots over the next three years.
+As summarized in its June 2019 Investor Presentation (available on its website), Ecopetrol expects to invest up to US\$500 million and participate in more than 20 wells in the pilots over the next three years.
 An estimated timeline for this activity is also included in the Investor Presentation.

-Major Pilot Project Phases for 2019-2021:
+Major Pilot Project Deliverables for 2019-2022:

-- Select pilot blocks. - Complete initial community socialization activities: establish ongoing programs. - Design pilots; develop monitoring routines; implement reporting requirements. - Obtain environmental permits. - Execute exploration, stimulation and production test programs (>20 wells).
+- Select pilot blocks. - Designate Ecopetrol as Operator of each selected block and renegotiate the terms of Joint Operating Agreements to incorporate adjustments to participation interests as well as other requirements set forth by the Council of State and various regulatory bodies. - Complete initial community socialization activities and establish local project update communications programs. - Design pilots; develop monitoring routines; implement reporting requirements. - Obtain environmental permits. - Execute approved exploration, fracking and production test programs.